go-ini/ini/README.md

 }
 ```

-which would set the value of `env.Foo` to the value of the environment variable `MY_VAR`
+This would set the value of `env.Foo` to the value of the environment variable `MY_VAR`.

 #### Other Notes On Map/Reflect